 The Health Visitor Team specialise in support for families with young children.
 They visit new mums at home and look after the health needs of babies until they are of school age.
 They organise childhood immunisation and are available for advice on all aspects of parenting.
 If you wish to speak to a Health Visitor please phone 01389 811808 or leave a message on the answering machine on 01389 811806.

-At Levenside we have a friendly and helpful admin team of 8, headed up by Amanda Brooks Practice Manager and Joan Gray deputy manager.
+At Levenside we have a friendly and helpful admin team of 12, headed up by Amanda Brooks Business Manager, Joan Gray Deputy Manager and Cathy Smith Operations Manager.
 All the staff are very approachable and will deal with your queries quickly and efficiently wherever possible.
 Often they are dealing with more than one issue at a time and we would ask that you be patient and they will do their best to keep any delays to a minimum.